RT-LOC/docs/docs/install/autortls_getting_started.md

 2. Open the web portal https://cloud.rtloc.com/ble and press the Bluetooth icon, select "Connect to device"

-3. Select a tag
+3. Select the initiator device

-4.

 ### More details on BLE
-Bluetooth Low Energy gives us the possibility to read out the data (distances) on any phone/tablet/... that supports BLE 4.0 (basically any recent device).
+Bluetooth Low Energy gives us the possibility to read out the data (distances) on any phone/tablet/... that supports BLE4.0 (basically any recent device).
 More information [here](/hardware/hw_interface_ble.html).

 ## Other interfaces